Ted Lasso season 2: release date, trailer, cast and everything else we know

 Ahead of season 2's arrival, Apple released a new official trailer for everyone's favorite US soccer coach.

-It's only 75 seconds long, but the latest video is packed with the show's trademark humor and heart – and there's even a hilarious scene where Ted showcases his angry side to his players once more.
+It's only 75 seconds long, but the latest video is packed with the show's trademark humor and heart – and there's even a hilarious scene where Ted brings out his angry side on his players once more.

 Check out the latest trailer below: